lizmat/articles/5to6-phasers.md

     print $bar;
     # Use of uninitialized value of type Any in string context...

-The `quietly` will catch any warnings that could emanate from that block and just disregard them.
+The `quietly` block will catch **any** warnings that emanate from that block and just disregards them.

 If you want finer control on which warnings you want to be seen, you can select which